Avoiding Common Winter Injuries

 Slip and fall on snow and ice.

 Ice is difficult to see whether day or night.
-Severe injuries, such as wrenching your back, can occur as you twist to regain your balance and avoid falling.
-Other types of common injuries include:
+A simple misstep can lead to severe injuries, especially when you twist or wrench your back trying to regain your balance.
+Common slip and fall injuries include:

 • Bruises